vaibbhavk/vaibbhavk/README.md

 # Vaibhav Kesharwani

-I am a Computer Science student and a self-taught Software Developer with an excellent problem-solving skills and an ability to perform well in a team.
+I am a Computer Science student and a Software Developer with an excellent problem-solving skills and an ability to perform well in a team.

 # ☎️ Contact information